phamcongthuy/challenge/_connect/mayors-fund-for-los-angeles.md

    The key performance indicators we will use to evaluate our progress and track our success, include:

-   â€¢ Total number of volunteering opportunities available per week
+   * Total number of volunteering opportunities available per week

-   â€¢ Total number of open volunteering slots per week
+   * Total number of open volunteering slots per week

-   â€¢ % of open volunteering slots filled
+   * % of open volunteering slots filled

-   â€¢ Total volunteers per month
+   * Total volunteers per month

-   â€¢ Total unique volunteers per month
+   * Total unique volunteers per month

-   â€¢ Retention rate
+   * Retention rate

-   â€¢ Virality - how many volunteers each volunteer invites to join them
+   * Virality - how many volunteers each volunteer invites to join them